pu2clr/PIC16F/projects/01-Blink/PIC10F200/README.md

 ![MPLAB parameters to assemble or to generate HEX file](./../../images/PIC10F200_MPLAB_SETUP.png)

-**ATTENTION:** The identifier **BlinkCode** must be referenced in the PSECT directive in your Assembly code.
+**ATTENTION:** The identifier **AsmCode** must be referenced in the PSECT directive in your Assembly code.
 Carefully analyze the following code.

 ### PIC10F200 Blink C Example